craftingcity/The-Known-World/Unplayed Characters/Amelia Xanthum, the Red.md

 [[#Stats|She has a way with people]].
 Some find it charming.
 Some do not.
 All of them eventually give her what she needs or she takes it by fire.

+She is not the hero of whatever story we are about to tell.
+Yet.

 # Sheet
 Amelia is a Low Level Sorcerer of the Dragon Bloodline subclass.
 Her draconic ancestry is red.
 Her stat array should be ordered from highest to lowest as follows: